UK Licences & Laws for Motorcycles and Mopeds

 17 or over:

-So there is the restrictions on what you can ride, we compiled a list of our favourite recommendations for both 50cc and 125cc bikes if you’re still deciding!
+So there are the restrictions on what you can ride, we compiled a list of our favourite recommendations for both 50cc and 125cc bikes if you’re still deciding!

 Getting further UK motorcycle licences:

 Once you’ve completed your CBT you’re free to move onto your full licence!
-There’s a few options here so read through them below and decide which one is best for you:
+There are a few options here so read through them below and decide which one is best for you:

 AM Moped Licence

 At 16 after passing your CBT you can take this to remove your L plates and carry passengers.
-The process requires you passing a theory test and a 2 stage practical test.
+The process requires you to pass a theory test and a 2 stage practical test.